Negative Bank Balance: What Happens to Your Account?

 Pay the Fees

 If you knock on the door of fee forgiveness and you get a no, pay what you owe.
-If you don’t, you’ll just make your situation worse, meaning the bank could close your account, turn the matter over to debt collection, or take legal action.
-Know too that they might put the word out about your misdeeds to a checking-account reporting company, or a debt-collection company could spill the beans to the credit bureaus.
-While the bank may not close your account right away, taking action sooner rather than later is best.
+If you don’t, you’ll just make your situation worse, meaning the bank could close your account and turn the matter over to debt collection.
+While the bank may not close your account right away, taking action sooner rather than later is usually best.

 Tips for Avoiding a Negative Bank Balance

-Also find out what overdraft protection your bank offers.
-It could be that you can link a savings account to your checking which can be tapped to cover overdrafts.
-It will likely cost you a fee for that transfer, but hey, it’s not likely to be as stiff as the $35 overdraft fee.
-Your bank might allow you to link a credit card (watch out for high interest rates here) to your checking account or to borrow from a line of credit.
+• Explore what overdraft protection your bank offers.
+You may be able to link a savings account to your checking which can be tapped to cover overdrafts.
+It may cost you a fee for that transfer, but it’s likely not as steep as an overdraft fee.
+Your bank might also allow you to link a credit card (watch out for high interest rates here) to your checking account or to borrow from a line of credit.
 Know your options.
 While you don’t want overdrafts to be a regular occurrence, you do want to be protected in case they crop up.

 FAQ